 Contact Mayor John Heilman

-After receiving a bachelor of science degree from Northwestern University, Cleveland native John Heilman moved to Southern California to attend the University of Southern California Law School.
+After receiving a degree in Journalism from Northwestern University, Cleveland native John Heilman moved to Southern California to attend the University of Southern California Law School.
 He was an editor of the school’s Law Review and graduated in 1982.
-He currently teaches law at both Southwestern Law School and the University of Southern California Law School.
+Mayor Heilman also received a Master’s Degree in Public Administration and a Master’s Degree in Real Estate Development from USC.
+Mayor Heilman is a law school professor.
+He currently teaches at both Southwestern Law School and the University of Southern California Law School.

 Mayor Heilman has been an active member of the National League of Cities.
-He has served on the board of both the National League of Cities and the California League of Cities.
+He previously served on the board of both the National League of Cities and the California League of Cities.
 He is a past board member of the American Civil Liberties Union of Southern California and the Local Government Commission.
-He is also the past president of the Gay, Lesbian and Bisexual Local Officials Group and past co-chair of the International Network of Lesbian and Gay Officials.
+He is also the past president of the Gay, Lesbian and Bisexual Local Officials Group and a founding member and past co-chair of the International Network of Lesbian and Gay Officials.

 Mayor Heilman helped create the City’s recycling program and Senior Advisory Council.
 He founded the City’s Russian Advisory Board in an attempt to integrate the City’s Russian-speaking residents into the City’s decision making process.
 As a result of his leadership on the issue of AIDS, he received the U.S. Conference of Mayor’s Award in 1990.
 Heilman also works closely with the City's business community, serving as the City Council's liaison to the West Hollywood Marketing and Visitors Bureau.